jamesshore/quixote/src/descriptors/README.md

 4. Compute values: `value()`.
 5. Render to a string: `toString()`.
 6. (Optional) Convert primitives: `convert()`.
+7. Add assertions.
-7. Expose properties.
+8. Expose properties.
-8. (Optional) Add API.
+9. (Optional) Add API.

 The following example implements the (as yet fictional) `BackgroundColor` descriptor.
 It represents the background color of an element and corresponds to the `background-color` CSS property.